Alfresco/docs-alfresco/search-services/latest/config/indexing.md

 <{http://www.alfresco.org/model/content/1.0}title> for cross locale search
 ```

-* Facet labels may be shown incorrectly in the UI, as they are including the localisation prefix in addition to the original value.
-For instance `{en}value` instead of `value`
+* Facet labels may be shown incorrectly in the user interface because they include the localization prefix in addition to the original value.
+For instance `{en}value` instead of `value`.

-* Queries used in Alfresco Search REST API are accepting equals operator (=) only for content model properties with tokenisation `false`, the other tokenisation options (`true` and `both`) will raise an exception when being used with equals operator.
-Changing the tokenisation option for a property requires re-indexing all those values in SOLR, so design your custom content model carefully before deploying it to a production environment.
+* Queries used in Alfresco Search REST API only accepts the equals operator (=) for content model properties with tokenization `false`.
+The other tokenization options (`true` and `both`) raise an exception when being used with the equals operator.
+Changing the tokenization option for a property requires re-indexing all those values in SOLR, so design your custom content model carefully before deploying it to a production environment.

 ```bash
 <property name="cm:sample">